IamSantii13/CodePath_Cyber_Projects_Labs/README.md

 # CodePath CYB102 – Cybersecurity Labs & Projects

-This repository contains my completed labs and projects for **CodePath CYB102 (Introduction to Cybersecurity)**.
+This repository contains my completed labs and projects for **CodePath CYB102 (Intermediate Cybersecurity)**.
 Each unit includes a **lab** and a **project**, organized into separate folders.

 ---